Alex Bregman Player Props: Astros vs. White Sox

 White Sox Pitching Rankings (2022)

+- The White Sox pitching staff ranked eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The White Sox had a 3.96 team ERA that ranked 16th among all MLB pitching staffs.
+- The White Sox's 3.96 team ERA ranked 16th across all MLB pitching staffs.

-- Lynn will make his first start of the season for the White Sox.
+- Giolito will take the mound to start for the White Sox, his first of the season.

-- The 35-year-old right-hander started and threw seven innings in his last appearance on Sunday, Oct.
-2 against the San Diego Padres.
+- The 28-year-old righty started and threw seven innings when he last appeared on Wednesday, Oct.
+5 against the Minnesota Twins.

 © 2023 Data Skrive.
 All rights reserved.